pedrinhoxyz/pedrinhoxyz/README.md

 ###

-<h6 align="center">Hello I’m known as pedrinho!<br><br>I’m currently working on Discord bots and making some Minecraft plugins.<br><br>I’m coding in Java for about 5 years and this year I met a great programming language, which is Kotlin.</h6>
+<h6 align="center">Hello I’m known as pedrinho!<br><br>I’m currently working on Discord bots and making Android Apps plugins.<br><br>I’m coding in Java for about 5 years and this year I met a great programming language, which is Kotlin.</h6>

 ###